-He has also a fine lot of Ladies' Gold Breast He has also a fine lot of Ladies Gold Breast Pins, Ear Drops, Finger Rings, &c.
-Also, Watch Guards and Keys, Penknives, Hair oils; Hair, Reading, Fine and Pocket combs, Tooth-picks, Ra-zors and Strops, Sadlers' Silk, Pearl powder, Fan-cy Soaps and Perfumery a great variety.
-Also, Prunes, Figs, Raisins, Almonds, Pea-nuts and Filberts; Candies a general assortment; Cin-amon, Cloves, Pepper, and other spices; Blacking, and Spool Cotton; the most popular Patent Medand Spool Cotton; the most popular Patent Med-icines of the day; all of which will be sold at the very cheapest rates.
-Call and examine the stock and judge for your-lyes. [dec17] THOMAS ROBINS.
+He has also a fine lot of Ladies' Gold Breast Pins, Ear Drops, Finger Rings, &c.
+Also, Watch Guards and Keys, Penknives, Hair oils; Hair, Reading, Fine and Pocket combs, Tooth-picks, Razors and Strops, Sadlers' Silk, Pearl powder, Faney Soaps and Perfumery a great variety.
+Also, Prunes, Figs, Raisins, Almonds, Pea-nuts and Filberts; Candies a general assortment; Cinamon, Cloves, Pepper, and other spices; Blacking, and Spool Cotton; the most popular Patent Med-icines of the day; all of which will be sold at the

-[dec17] TO THOSE WHO WANT FARMS.
+Call and examine the stock and judge for your-[dec17] THOMAS ROBINS.
+THO THOSE WHO WANT FARMS.
+A FARM WITHIN THE REACH OF EVERY MAN.